Dog Pound

 The Verdict: Battlefield is finally back.
 This game returns to what made the series great: massive destruction and team play.
 The “Next-Gen” destruction allows you to level entire buildings, changing the map as you fight.

 The Good: The Class System is restored (Medic, Engineer, Support, Recon).
 The new “Eastwood” map is a fan favorite.
-The Bad: Progression feels a bit slow.
-Bottom Line: Safe, polished, and exactly what fans wanted.
-The best-selling shooter of 2025.

 Ghost of Yōtei: 9/10